 That's a choice you face too.
 Since most tradeoff decisions are based on personal preference, either choice is valid.
 What I do think is a mistake is to ignore the issue entirely and not make a conscious, well-informed choice.

 (It's strategic to make decisions explicitly.
-It's poor strategy to let key decisions "make themselves.")
+It's a poor strategy to let key decisions "make themselves.")